potherca-contrib/PHPTALServiceProvider/README.md

 # PHPTALServiceProvider, a part of Silex Framework Providers

-[Silex] is a lightweight PHP microframework, based on [Symfony2] components.
+[Silex] is a lightweight PHP microframework, based on [Symfony2] [components].
-[PHPTAL] is a PHP template engines which implementations the excellent Zope Page Template (ZPT) system for PHP.
+[PHPTAL] is a PHP template engine which implements the excellent Zope Page Template (ZPT) system for PHP.

 This extension allows you to use PHPTAL as a template engine in Silex.